TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/custom-handlers-javascript.md

 }
 ```

-It is populated with the the API ID and Org ID of the request that your custom function can use together with the `event` metadata to interact with the Tyk REST API functions, for example:
+It is populated with the API ID and Org ID of the request that your custom function can use together with the `event` metadata to interact with the Tyk REST API functions, for example:

 ```js
 // Use the TykGetKeyData function to retrieve a session from the session store, use the context variable to give the APIID for the key.